TheExpandingPolytope/tokenfightlol/README.md

    A shield is an item that can be used to defend against attacks and stuns.
 Shields can be trigger to act immediately (same turn) or 2 turns into the future (maximum).
 By default a shield has a cooldown of 1 turn.
 And can be used to defend against all attacks and stuns for one turn.
 Additionally, you can activate a shield on an ally that is 3 units away.
 Cooldown is 1 turn.
 5. **Teleport:**
    A teleport is an item that can be used to relocate the bubble to a different position on the map within a fixed range.
 User must specify the location and the turn they want to teleport at (minimum 2 turns max 10 turns).
 By default a teleport has a cooldown of 10 turns.
 And can be used to teleport to any location within a 10 unit radius.
 Upon arrival the player cannot make any actions for the next turn (stunned).
+   5. **Cloak:**
+   A teleport is an item that can be used to relocate the bubble to a different position on the map within a fixed range.
+User must specify the location and the turn they want to teleport at (minimum 2 turns max 10 turns).
+By default a teleport has a cooldown of 10 turns.
+And can be used to teleport to any location within a 10 unit radius.
+Upon arrival the player cannot make any actions for the next turn (stunned).
+6. Sword
+7. Mine
+8. Radar

 ### Damage and Defense